dmytro-rybak/kube-deployments/README.md

     contents: write
   ```

-- Add a step to Checkout Code using the `actions/checkout` action.
+- Add a step to checkout code using the `actions/checkout` action.
 This step will clone the repository so the workflow can access the files.

 - Add a step to configure AWS credentials with `aws-actions/configure-aws-credentials`, using the `AWS_ECR_ROLE_TO_ASSUME` and `AWS_REGION` secrets.